medcomdk/dk-ehmi-eer/input/pagecontent/index.md

 <!--
 ## EER actors and transactions

-EER will support the following MCSD actors and their transactions in this version:
+EER will support the following mCSD actors and their transactions in this version:

 Table 1: EER Profile - Actors and Transactions